 - In a small bowl add the 1 tablespoon of milk and the egg white and use a fork to combine well.

-- Cut a small X in the top of each bread ball with a razor blade, lame, or sharp serrated knife.
+- Cut a small X in the top of each bread ball.

 - Brush each dough ball with the milk mixture, being sure to cover all of the dough (not just the top).